sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Wath out! not all the systems are possible to be represented with petri-nets... for example stocastic systems...

-The elements that the petri nets use are:
+The elements that define a petri-net are the following:

+Graphically:

- - Bars: processes or transitions or events
+ - Bars: processes or transitions or events (T)
- - Circles: buffers or places or states
+ - Circles: buffers or places or states  (P)
- - Tokes (dots): represent consumable elements for the processes
+ - Tokens (dots): represent consumable elements for the processes
- - Directed arrows: representation of the flow
+ - Directed arrows: representation of the flow  (I or O)

 Mathematically is defined as a four-tuple: